 November is almost upon us once more, and as many know, that’s the time for National Novel Writing Month or NaNoWriMo.
-The goal: write a 50,000 word novel from scratch in the month of November.
+The goal: write in November a 50,000 word novel from scratch.
 I did it last year for the first time, and ‘won’, in that I completed the 50,000 words, and I outlined my progress over each week in a blog post, which got my brain out of the storyline for half an hour.

 Writing that novel, even just a first draft, felt like a real achievement, but I learned a lot more about writing during the month, and a few other things, like making sure to exercise, or you end the month feeling like a block of lard.
 So am I getting ready to assault NaNoWriMo one more time?

 I’ve decided to do it every other year, but I will be doing a lot more writing in November than I usually do – I’m aiming to finish first drafts of four short story ideas, and if possible an edit of the novel I started in NaNoWriMo last year, which amazingly still lacks a title.

 So November will be a big push on the writing front, but on a few projects I want to close out, not on one behemoth, if only because I currently have two novels needing pushing out now!